 My advice: To write well, first see well.

 Good observation depends on two things: concentration and analysis.
-As a writer you must be an observer by occupation.
+As a writer, you must be an observer by occupation.
 That means you’re always on the job.
-Everything you see, hear, smell, taste and touch is potentially material you can use in a story.
+Everything you see, hear, smell, taste, and touch is potentially material you can use in a story.

-Flies take off backwards.
+Flies take off backward.
 So in order to swat one, you must strike slightly behind it.
 That’s a detail a writer should be able to pick up on.
 Other people see flies; a writer sees how they move.